teojcryan/uk-covid-nowcast/README.md

-# uk-onset-nowcast
-Nowcasts of COVID-19 onset in the UK
+# Nowcasts of COVID-19 onset in the UK